Christophe Rocancourt: Later life

 After posting bail, he again fled and relocated to Canada where he assumed the identity of Grand Prix driver Michael van Hoven.
-On April 27, 2001 he and Reyes were detained in Victoria, British Columbia, Canada, and Rocancourt was later charged with defrauding an elderly couple; Reyes was released after convincing authorities that she had no part in the scam, much less any idea of her husband's criminal activities.
+On April 27, 2001 he and Reyes were detained in Victoria, British Columbia, Canada, and Rocancourt was later charged with defrauding an elderly couple; Reyes was released after convincing authorities that she had no part in the scam, nor even any idea of her husband's criminal activities.
 Rocancourt served a year in prison before being extradited to New York and pleading guilty to charges of theft, grand larceny, smuggling, bribery, perjury and fraud against 19 victims.
 In September 2003, the plea resulted in a fine of $9 million, an order to pay $1.2 million in restitution and a term of three years and ten months in federal prison.

 While being held in Canada, Rocancourt wrote an autobiography in which he ridiculed his victims.
 In Switzerland, police have connected him with a jewel theft, and at one point barred him from the country for 14 years; this ban expired in 2016.

 Rocancourt returned to Paris in October 2005 after completing his prison sentence.
 He lived with former Miss France Sonia Rolland, and they had a daughter together, named Tess.
 They announced their split in early 2008.

 In July 2009, French filmmaker Catherine Breillat accused Rocancourt of scamming her out of €700,000.
 Breillat, who was diagnosed with a cerebrovascular disease in 2004, accused him of taking advantage of her due to her mental incapacity.
 Due to this event, the film Bad Love, with Rocancourt and model Naomi Campbell, was cancelled.
 Breillat told a French journalist that her first meeting with Rocancourt was the worst day of her life, even worse than the day when she was diagnosed with her cerebrovascular disease.
 In 2012, Rocancourt was convicted of "abus de faiblesse" ("abuse of weakness") for taking Breillat's money, and sentenced to 16 months in prison.

 In October 2014, he was arrested along with his lawyer, 23-year-old girlfriend, and a member of the French police that he allegedly bribed to supply him with genuine passports and visas to be sold on for extortionate sums to illegal migrants.